NASCAR Celebrates Ahead Of Radical Race In LA Coliseum

 LOS ANGELES (AP) — Kevin Harvick has twice raced a stock car through the streets of Los Angeles.
 He watched Mickey Thompson’s super trucks on television when they raced inside the Los Angeles Memorial Coliseum.

-But the Bakersfield native had never actually seen the Coliseum in person, not until Saturday when NASCAR started its engines on the 2022 season and he drove his Ford past the USC locker room and through the same tunnel the Trojans use on game days.READ MORE: Authorities Identify Man Killed In Encino Shooting On Thursday
+But the Bakersfield native had never actually seen the Coliseum in person, not until Saturday when NASCAR started its engines on the 2022 season and he drove his Ford past the USC locker room and through the same tunnel the Trojans use on game days.READ MORE: Navy SEAL Candidate Dies After Completing 'Hell Week' Training

 Nope, the Busch Light Clash scheduled for Sunday night is not your grandfather’s race.